KristoferN/docs/source/includes/_properties.md

 ### Description

 With this property you can add a image from the WordPress media library.
-If the gallery setting is set to true the output will be a array with objects instead of just one object.

 ![Image example](/images/docs/property-image.png)